byjg/php-restserver/README.md

 ```

 We recommend you use the [zircote/swagger-php](https://github.com/zircote/swagger-php) tool
-for auto generate your JSON file from PHPDocs comments.
+to generate automatically your JSON file from PHPDocs comments.
 Is the best way for maintain your code documented and with the Swagger definition updated.
 Since the Zircode Swagger PHP version 2.0.14 you can
 generate the proper "operationId" for you.
 Just run on command line: